sienheiser/Knowledge/Manim Scripts/Derivatives on manifold.md

 (\_\circ\gamma)'(\alpha) = -\frac{1}{\cos(\alpha)-1}\cdot \big(\frac{\partial}{\partial \chi_{\text{l}}}\big )_{\gamma(\alpha)} \_.
 $$
 Let try to understand what this means.
 The $$-\frac{1}{\cos\alpha-1}$$ is just a scalar quantity it depends on the choice of curve $\gamma$ and chart.
 What about the term $$\frac{\partial}{\partial\chi_{\text{l}}}$$
 This term just depends on the chart we choose.
 Let us try to understand what this equation is telling us.
+We start by bringing our chart.
+Then the basis basis vector at a point say 0.79 is the following arrow.
+If we move along the chart the arrow just stays as the same size.
+Let us bring our arrow back and make it scale according to the scalar function we have.
+We get the following behavior.
+That is it, we have defined velocity vectors on manifolds by using charts and arbitrary smooths functions.